-- All retrofits come with the stepper-motor mounts, high-torque couplings, bearings, preload nut, and ball screw fully assembled in our factory.
+- All retrofits come with stepper-motor mounts, high-torque couplings, bearings, preload nuts, and ball screws fully assembled in our factory.
 We do not sell these parts individually for you to assemble.

-NOTE: On retrofits, the only way possible for your ball leadscrew to have excessive slop (backlash), is if some of the balls have come out of the ball nut.
+NOTE: On retrofits, the only way your ball leadscrew can have excessive slop (backlash) is if some of the balls have come out of the ball nut.
 We will not replace ball leadscrews that have excessive slop (backlash)!

 Regarding the Hole Modification through the Mill Column Base